-Ellomay Energy LP and Ellomay Luzon Energy entered into a loan agreement and capital notes agreements, effective December 31, 2022, which provide for the conversion of approximately NIS 22.3 million of the then outstanding shareholders' loans to capital notes, payable not less than 60 months after the date of their execution, at the sole discretion of Ellomay Luzon Energy, with the remaining balance of shareholders' loans (NIS 10 million), linked to the Israeli CPI and bearing an annual interest equal to the interest payable on Dorad's senior debt plus 3%, with a repayment date of December 31, 2023.
-The Luzon Group entered into a similar loan agreement and capital notes with respect to its portion of the shareholders' loans.
-During the year ended December 31, 2023, Ellomay Luzon Energy repaid all outstanding shareholders' loans.
+On December 31, 2022, approximately NIS 22.3 million of the then outstanding shareholders' loans provided by Ellomay Energy LP to Ellomay Luzon Energy were converted to capital notes, payable not less than 60 months after the date of their execution, at the sole discretion of Ellomay Luzon Energy.
+The same amount of shareholders' loans from The Luzon Group were converted into similar capital notes on the same date.
+As of December 31, 2024, there were no outstanding shareholders' loans granted to Ellomay Luzon Energy.